Nanoonga/chtml-masonry/README.md

 CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
 Conventional JS solutions are slow, because they manipulate the nodes of a rendered DOM in situ.

 Next to CSS, Computed HTML is the next fastest layout strategy because
-* the browser is optimized for rendering DOMs from streams of tags,
+* the browser is optimized for rendering DOMs from streams of tags, and
 * the attributes of every tag can be known or computed in advance, therefore
 * the renderer will never have to backtrack or repaint.